 - Take a Short Cut.
-There’s an easy but effective way to short cut this recipe.
-Simply place the butter in the pan and place in the oven until melted.
+There’s an easy but effective way to shortcut this recipe.
+Simply place the butter in the pan, then place in the oven while it preheats.

 Once melted, you can proceed with the next steps!

 - Add Some Crunch!
-Mix chopped pecans or walnuts with a little brown sugar, then sprinkle the mixture over the top before baking.
+Mix chopped pecans or walnuts with a little brown sugar, then sprinkle the mixture over the top of your peach cobbler dump cake before baking.

 Want to try this recipe another way?
-You can easily make this dump cake from scratch in your crockpot.
+You can easily make peach dump cake from scratch in your crockpot.